policarpobaquera/website/README.md

-# archiveCanvas
+# archiveCanvas2020
-An interactive archive of reference projects
+An interactive archive of projects, installations, inspirational projects, and fundational readings.